tommyhuangthu/SAAINT/README.md

 Number of PDB entries with Ab-Ag binding affinity data  |  1,331       |    739   |    736
 Number of nonredundant Ab-Ag binding affinity data      |  1,444       |    739   |    736

-<sup>1</sup> Obsolete and replaced PDB entries are excluded from SAbDab; for structures where multiple models are available for one assembly, only one data entry is retained.
+<sup>1</sup> Obsolete and replaced PDB entries are excluded from SAbDab; for structures where multiple models are available for one assembly (such as NMR or some EM structures), only one data entry is retained.

 ## Reference